 - Conflict – build it on your persona’s pain point.

 - Concept – the way you present your product or service.

 - Resolution – how you solve the problem.

 6. Make a video budget

-Let’s face it: budget is a massive part of every video marketing strategy.
-Certain video types and features cost more than others, so to be sure you can execute what you have planned, create a financial plan that covers all your expenses.
+Let’s face it: budget is a massive part of every video marketing plan.
+Some video types and features cost more than others, so to be sure you can execute what you have planned, create a financial plan that covers all your expenses.

 Would you like to create a successful video marketing strategy?
 Watch the videos we created for leading companies and ask us to translate your plan into a winning video.